München Hauptbahnhof: The station in Marsfeld

 The first complaints were made about the location of the station in 1841.
 The station was too far from the city centre, so the trip to the station was too costly.
 The wooden building was considered to be too small for a city like Munich and not very impressive.
 King Ludwig commissioned the architect Friedrich von Gärtner to redesign the station in 1843.
 It would be closer to the city centre, as the old station was half an hour away from the city.
 When, in 1844, the Munich-Augsburg Railway Company was nationalised, the first steps for the realisation of a new station building were carried out.
 Three new plans were presented.
-The station under the first option would have been at the shooting range, under the second option it would have been on the Marsfeld plain and under the third it would have been on Sonnenstraße.
-In the following years, the state and the city could not choose between the three proposals.
-The station suffered a major fire on 4 April 1847, although its cause could not be determined.
-No one was injured.
-Parts of the freight and operations facilities were destroyed.
+The station under the first option would have been at the shooting range, under the second option it would have been on the Marsfeld plain, and under the third on Sonnenstraße.
+In the following years, the state and the city could not choose among the three proposals.
+On 4 April 1847, the station suffered a major fire, whose cause could not be determined.
+No one was injured but parts of the freight and operations facilities were destroyed.
 The decision on where to construct a new station had to be taken now.
 On 5 April 1847, the king of Bavaria decided to build the new station at the shooting range.
 The station at Marsfeld was to be restored in the autumn of 1847 to serve until the completion of the new station.
 Due to a delay in the construction, the tracks were extended to the buildings of the former shooting range.
 The building of the shooting range now served as an entrance building to the new station, which was opened on 15 November 1847.